mrlesmithjr/vagrant-ansible-routing-template/README.md

    Network          Next Hop            Metric LocPrf Weight Path *> 192.168.1.0      192.168.1.10             0             0 64512 i
-*> 192.168.2.0      192.168.1.10             0             0 64512 i
+*> 192.168.2.0      192.168.2.17             0             0 64515 i
 *> 192.168.10.0     0.0.0.0                  0         32768 i
 *> 192.168.20.0     192.168.1.10                           0 64512 64514 i
+*                   192.168.2.17                           0 64515 64514 i
 *>i192.168.30.0     192.168.10.13            0    100      0 i
 *> 192.168.40.0     192.168.1.10                           0 64512 64514 i
+*                   192.168.2.17                           0 64515 64514 i
 *>i192.168.50.0     192.168.10.15            0    100      0 i
 *> 192.168.60.0     192.168.1.10                           0 64512 64514 i
+*                   192.168.2.17                           0 64515 64514 i

 Total number of prefixes 8
 ```

+Feel free to do some further validations by using the Topology diagram as your
+guide.
+Remember, every node is configured as a BGP router, including the compute
+nodes.
+Also validate that by shutting down different nodes that you do not lose
+connectivity to any other node.
+Also check [Docker] swarm cluster status.

 [Docker] Swarm
 ------------
 This lab also has a fully functional [Docker] swarm cluster.
-The following nodes
+The managers and
+workers are split across stacks to provide resiliency of each stack.
+Ideally
+there would be 3 managers, but wanted to keep the constraints low.
+The
-participate in the cluster:
+following nodes participate in the cluster:
 * node3 - [Docker] swarm manager
 * node4 - [Docker] swarm manager
 * node5 - [Docker] swarm worker